ViennaTools/ViennaPS/examples/locosOxidation/README.md

 Simulates Local Oxidation of Silicon (LOCOS), the classical process for field-oxide isolation in CMOS technology.
 A silicon nitride (Si₃N₄) pad mask blocks oxidation on the protected side; the open window oxidizes freely.
-At the mask edge, the lateral diffusion of oxidant under the nitride produces the characteristic **bird's beak**: a wedge-shaped oxide intrusion that tapers from the full field-oxide thickness in the open window to nothing under the center of the mask.
+At the mask edge, lateral diffusion of oxidant under the nitride produces the characteristic **bird's beak**: a wedge-shaped oxide intrusion that tapers from the full field-oxide thickness in the open window to nothing under the center of the mask.

-The ViennaPS `Oxidation` model auto-detects the Si₃N₄ material and activates the full LOCOS physics described below.
+The ViennaPS `Oxidation` model auto-detects the `Si3N4` material and activates the full LOCOS physics.
+At the ViennaLS level the `Oxidation<T,D>` wrapper class orchestrates the per-timestep coupled solves.
+This document covers both the physical model and the complete numerical implementation.

 ---

 ## Why LOCOS Is Fundamentally 2D/3D

-### The Problem with a 1D Model
+### The Failure of a 1D Model

 The Deal-Grove model predicts oxide thickness on a flat, unconstrained surface.
-In LOCOS, three effects break the 1D assumption simultaneously:
+In LOCOS, three effects simultaneously break the 1D assumption:

 1. **Lateral oxidant diffusion.** Oxidant molecules diffuse laterally under the mask edge, reaching the Si/SiO₂ interface in a region that is nominally blocked.
 The supply is geometry-dependent: it depends on the mask thickness, the pad oxide thickness, and the distance from the mask edge.
+No 1D formula can capture this spatial variation.

-2. **Mechanical constraint on volume expansion.** When the oxide grows under the mask edge, it cannot expand freely upward — the nitride is there.
-The expansion is forced laterally, building up compressive stress.
-This stress reduces the effective reaction rate (Sutardja–Oldham, 1989) and deforms the mask itself. **Higher compressive stress → lower oxidation rate** is the primary self-limiting mechanism that defines the bird's beak profile.
+2. **Mechanical constraint on volume expansion.** When the oxide grows under the mask edge it cannot expand freely upward — the nitride is there.
+The expansion is forced laterally, building compressive stress.
+This stress reduces the effective reaction rate (Sutardja–Oldham, 1989) and deforms the mask itself.
+   **Higher compressive stress → lower oxidation rate** is the primary self-limiting mechanism that shapes the bird's beak profile.

-3. **Mask bending.** The growing oxide pushes up on the nitride from below.
+3. **Mask bending.** The growing oxide pushes the nitride upward from below.
-   The nitride deflects at the mask edge, producing a curved contact profile that changes the contact geometry and traction distribution as oxidation proceeds.
+   The nitride deflects at the mask edge, producing a curved contact profile that changes the oxide/mask contact geometry and traction distribution as oxidation proceeds.
 Neglecting mask bending underestimates the bird's beak penetration by 20–30%.

-None of these can be described by a 1D model.
-LOCOS is inherently a 2D (or 3D) geometry simulation problem.

 ---